Reda-BELHAJ/OverTheWire/Krypton/Level4.md

 cat krypton4 | tr "A-Z" "BOIHGKNQVTWYURXZAJEMSLDFPC"
 #WELLD ONETH ELEVE LFOUR PASSW ORDIS BRUTE
 ```
+Try to use the online tool [quipqiup](https://www.quipqiup.com/) to figure out the text in each found$i file.

 ## Part II
 The ***host*** to which you need to connect is *krypton.labs.overthewire.org*, on ***port*** 2231.
 The ***username*** is *krypton4* and the ***password*** is the text from your clipboard [Part 1](https://github.com/Reda-BELHAJ/OverTheWire/edit/main/Krypton/Level3.md#part-i).
 ```bash